minnojs/minno-quest/docs/manager/API.md

 done            | A function that lets the manager know that the task has finished. props           | An object with all sorts of useful tools.
-$scope          | The task scope. task            | The piManager element that defined this task. script          | The task script (as defined in task.script or loaded from task.scriptUrl).
+$scope          | The task scope. task            | The miManager element that defined this task. script          | The task script (as defined in task.script or loaded from task.scriptUrl).
 $element        | The tasks DOM Node wrapped in jqLite or jQuery. global          | The global object